 A metered-pump system is the most common system used with rack-and-tank and roller-transport processors.
 The pumps are run by a timer or a microswitch.
-Calibrate the pumps daily, especially in blender and in-line dilution systems.

 The replenishment system in an in-line dilution or blender system is a process within itself.
 Monitor and control it just as you do your tank solutions.
-Frequently calibrate and maintain the pumps, and check the tubing regularly.